vbehnam/african-colonial-concessions/README.md

 Where I come in is I first find old, colonial-era maps.
 I superimpose these map onto a World Geographic Society 1984 World Coordinate System.
 Then I digitize notable areas of colonial influence, using arcGIS.
 Those colonial areas are put into a shapefile, with information about the concession and the map.

-Feel free to use these shapefiles, but please
+Feel free to use these shapefiles, but please cite me (and I would appreciate it further if you notify me).